TheOdinProject/curriculum/javascript/path.md

     A deep dive back into the basics to make sure you've got the proper foundation for what's coming next.
 3. PROJECT: Javascript Basics
     /project_js_basics.md
+    Get warmed up with some JS calisthenics and by building an on-screen calculator.
 4. jQuery Basics
     /jq_basics.md
     Another deep dive into the basics, this time focusing on using jQuery to manipulate elements on the page.
 5. PROJECT: Messing with the DOM
     /project_jq_basics.md
+    Create a single-page restaurant app completely using Javascript and jQuery.
 9. Additional Helpful Stuff
     /additional_stuff.md
     Here we'll cover everything from using best practices for organizing your code to helpful libraries and security.